Peter Knight; Gay Woods; Bob Johnson; Tim Harries.Guest drummers - Gerry Conway; Dave Mattacks.

 17th Cambridge Arts Theatre Cambridge

 Finally a recording of the 1995 concert made is way onto a double CD.
 Gay Woods commented later that rework was needed on many of the tracks to make it good enough for release.
-Gay mentioned Maddy's vocals needed some overdubbing, which of course would have been understandable given the vocal problems she was having at the time.
+Gay mentioned Maddy's vocals needed some overdubbing, which, if true, would have been understandable given the vocal problems she was having at the time.
 Click on the image for full details including who played on each song.

 Maddy Prior CD and DVD.
 A seasonal live recording from Maddy's 1999 Christmas tour.
 Interesting release as it features both Rick Kemp and Peter Knight, along with five Steeleye songs.
 (Plus other guests such as June Tabor and Rose Kemp).
 You can see the 'Hind Horn' on Youtube.
 This led to Rick and Peter also joining Maddy on a short tour in Feb 2000, see below.